 If you still have problems then watch this video:

-Credit to Mr360Games for this video (Although this video is for the Xbox 360 version, the info is still valid).
+Credit to Mr360Games for this video (although this video is for the Xbox 360 version, the info is still valid).

-This is obtained in the far bottom left corner of The Dahl Headland.
-There are multiple Catch-A-Ride stations so don't worry about that.
+This is obtained in the far bottom left corner of The Dahl Headlands, there are multiple Catch-A-Ride stations so don't worry about that.
 Use your boost whenever possible but don't use it in corners because this can easily cause you to crash or flip over.
 The timer starts and stops when you go under the triangle garlands.
 Stand at the start and immediately use your boost.
 Keep your second boost for when you turn left and go up a small hill as there will be a jump which you won't make without it.
 After the jump simply follow the turn and the trophy should pop shortly after passing the finish line.
 It should be easily done within the time limit if you don't run into any walls.

 Here's the location of the speedway and where the start and finish lines are:

-Or use the following video:
+or use the following video: